 Why should you even care about this web site?
 Well, if you're like most people, you've had a few disappointments with some of the pictures you've taken in the past.
 I know I've taken my share of bad photos.

 Perhaps you've caught yourself wondering why some people seem to have a knack for taking great photos.
 You may also might have a question about a specific piece of photography equipment or want to know about a camera accessory.

 Don't worry there's still hope.
 It's never to late to learn.
 In fact, that's good philosophy to have.
 Life is a continuous learning experience.
 I don't know if you found this site accidentally, were actually looking for some digital photo tips or needed some help with choosing digital photography equipment.
-It is my hope that you will be be glad you did find this site.
+It is my hope that you will be be glad you found this site.

 Photography is a way to communicate with people of all countries and ages throughout the world.
 You see my friend, it is my mission to give you some valuable tools for becoming a better digital photographer and understanding cameras and accessories.
 I am not a professional writer or a professional web designer.